tospe/Promofier/README.md

-# Fine-Tune Faste-RCNN on a custom promotions flyer dataset using pytorch
+# Fine-Tune Faster-RCNN on a custom promotions flyer dataset using pytorch

 Goal: Identify products in a promotions flyer.